 Most common breastfeeding problem #2: not offering the breast frequently and flexibly enough

-We need to take milk from our breasts in order to make milk in our breasts
+We need to take milk from our breasts to make milk in our breasts

 When milk is removed from your breast, your milk glands continue to produce plenty of milk.
-If milk builds up, your milk glands receive a message to stop making milk.
+If your breasts are tight and full with milk, the cells that make milk in your breasts, your lactocytes, are being given a message from the back pressure which dials down the production of milk.
 You can find out about this here.

-Breastfeeds that aren't frequent enough often result in
+Breastfeeds which aren't frequent enough often result in

 -